System Design Space

 Related chapter

-A 7-step framework for working with system design problems.
+A seven-step framework for working through system design problems in a structured way.

 Читать обзор